 If a person is named as the executor of an estate, they do not have to accept the role.

 Therefore, a will-maker should always notify their executor before naming them, to make sure they’re up to the task of administering the estate and communicating with the inheritors.
 If the will-maker cannot think of any persons who they feel could take on this role, they can hire a lawyer or trust company to act as their executor (for a fee).

 Before an Executor can deal with your assets, they need to “prove” to the Supreme Court of British Columbia that your will is legally valid.
-This involves making an application for “probate”, which is then reviewed and approved by the Probate Registry, and an “Order for Probate” is signed by a judge and provided to you.
+This involves making an application for “probate”, which is then reviewed and approved by the Probate Registry, and an “Order for Probate” or a “Grant of Probate” is signed by a judge and provided to you.

-Whether an Order for Probate is required depends on the assets.
-To deal with real estate, you always need an Order.
-The threshold for banks to release bank account funds varies from branch to branch (i.e. one bank may release $30,000 without an Order for Probate, while another may require one for funds greater than $20,000).
+Whether a Grant or Probate is required depends on the assets.
+To deal with real estate, you always need to go through probate.
+The threshold for banks to release bank account funds varies from branch to branch (i.e. one bank may release $30,000 without you needing probating a will, while another may require one for funds greater than $20,000).

 how can I get help as an executor?

 While executors can apply for probate or deal with estate administration without any legal advice or assistance, this can cause significant delays, result in costly errors, and could even result in the executor being sued by the inheritors on behalf of the estate.